opencv/opencv/doc/py_tutorials/py_photo/py_inpainting/py_inpainting.markdown

 Method"** by Alexandru Telea in 2004.
 It is based on Fast Marching Method.
 Consider a region in the image to be inpainted.
 Algorithm starts from the boundary of this region and goes inside the region gradually filling everything in the boundary first.
-It takes a small neighbourhood around the pixel on the neigbourhood to be inpainted.
-This pixel is replaced by normalized weighted sum of all the known pixels in the neigbourhood.
+It takes a small neighbourhood around the pixel on the neighbourhood to be inpainted.
+This pixel is replaced by normalized weighted sum of all the known pixels in the neighbourhood.
 Selection of the weights is an important matter.
 More weightage is given to those pixels lying near to the point, near to the normal of the boundary and those lying on the boundary contours.
 Once a pixel is inpainted, it moves to next nearest pixel using Fast Marching Method.
 FMM ensures those pixels near the known pixels are inpainted first, so that it just works